Air Force Reserve Officer Training Corps: Field Training (FT)

 Field Training is a training program that takes place the summer before cadets enter the POC.
 Completion of this boot camp-style training is a mandatory program for all individuals qualified to pursue an Air Force commission through AFROTC.
 All FTP cadets compete among each other nationwide during the spring semester to receive an EA (Enrollment Allocation), which allows them to progress to FT.
+Cadets who express interest in the Space Force will compete on a separate board for a Space Force EA.
 Cadets compete based on their Grade Point Average, Physical Fitness Assessment scores, and their ranking among other cadets in their class, as determined by the detachment commander.
 The number of EAs awarded is determined each year by the needs of the Air Force.

 2008 marked the first year that all AFROTC Field Training Units (FTU) were held at the Officer Training School complex at Maxwell AFB, Alabama.
 This move reflects the Air Force's greater emphasis on expeditionary operations in combat zone and the Joint Force Training Center (JFTC) at Camp Shelby, Mississippi.